Underground (Murakami book): Conclusions

 In the course of conducting his interviews, Murakami observed that "most Japanese seem ready to pack up the whole incident in a trunk labeled THINGS OVER AND DONE WITH," but this mentality prevents them from learning from the event.
 In particular, Murakami criticizes the Japanese crisis management system as being "erratic and sorely inadequate."
 He further worries that the government's lack of openness about its failings may lead to the repetition of past mistakes.
 Murakami also discusses one factor that led to the attacks – the handing over of personal responsibility by cult members to Aum leader Shoko Asahara – however, he notes that perhaps everyone, himself included, does this to an extent, accepting someone else's "narrative" rather than take the responsibility of creating their own.

 Reception

 The original Underground (sans Aum interviews) was seen by some critics as being "one-sided," a view that Murakami himself shared, leading to his publishing The Place That Was Promised.
 The book sold 270,000 copies within two months of its Japanese release.

 Reviews of the English translation were largely positive and enthusiastic, despite a severe cut in the number of commuter interviews included in the work—from 62 in the original to 34 in the translation.
+Globally, Complete Review saying on the consensus "Enthusiastic, although the reviews tend to be descriptive rather than critical".